oVirt/ovirt-site/source/feature/importstoragedomain.html.md

  we should register only the two newest OVF_STORE disks, and sync the data with the unregistered entities. (https://bugzilla.redhat.com/1138114)
 [2] The attach operation should notify the user, a warning, whether the Storage Domain is already attached to another Data Center.
- The user can then choose whether to run over the meta data or neglect its operation. (https://bugzilla.redhat.com/1138115) [3] On attach of a Storage Domain, the user risks a data corruption if the Storage Domain is being used by another oVirt setup, in order to avoid data corruption.
-Before every attach operation of a Storage Domain with a meta data indicating it is related to another Data Center, the system will prompt the user a warning message that indicates it is already attached to a Data Center.
+ The user can then choose whether to run over the meta data or neglect its operation. (https://bugzilla.redhat.com/1138115) [3] On detach of a Storage Domain, the user should be prompt with a warning indicating that all the VMs disks and Templates will be removed from the setup
 [4] Open Issue: We should have an indication of External LUN disk on the Lun [5] When the user moved the Storage Domain to maintenance, all the entities related to the Storage Domain should be updated in the OVF_STORE disk.
 [6] Currently, VDSM take a lock on the storage pool when performing a detach operation, this obstacle should be removed in a later version, once the storage pool will be removed completely in VDSM.